Last updated: January 26, 2019

 The default web browser in Windows 10 is Microsoft Edge.
 Since its inception as Project Spartan, Edge has not supported Oracle’s Java plug-in.
-Although Edge does not support it, Windows 10 does.
+Although Edge does not support it, Windows 10 does (also see Java support on Windows 10).
 In fact, Java became certified on Windows 10 when Oracle released Java 8 Update 51 back on July 14, 2015.
-This was over two weeks before Windows 10 was even released.
+This was over two weeks before the release of Windows 10.
 Although no support exists for Java in Microsoft Edge, Windows 10 users can navigate directly from Edge to view Java content.

 Windows 10 not only includes the Microsoft Edge web browser but includes the Internet Explorer web browser too.
 The aha! moment — Internet Explorer still supports Java.
 Microsoft realizes that prohibitive plug-in compatibility issues exist with Edge.
 Their solution is to bundle Internet Explorer with Windows 10.
 If you run into Java content in Edge, you must view it Internet Explorer (see links below for Chrome and Firefox).